 As long as you can figure out how to wrap a newborn baby for sleep – it doesn’t really matter what tool you use, right?

 Related: Top Baby Products

-Our Ollie was my very favorite swaddle.
-We got it as a gift for my first baby, and purchased a brand new one for our second.
+Our Ollie was my very favorite swaddle (here’s my in-depth Ollie Swaddle review if you’re interested).
+We got it as a gift for my first baby and purchased a brand new one for our second.

 We ended up trying six or seven different kinds of swaddle blankets before our Ollie, but Ollie was by far superior as a swaddle blanket for newborns.

-Of course, the day after my second daughter was born she emitted black death poops all over the new swaddle.
+Of course, the day after she was born she emitted black death poops all over it.
 I panicked and ordered a new one right away – but ended up not needing it as my vigorous scrubbing provided good results.